 Since 1987, Mr. Taylor has performed in Spain and the United States.
 He is known for his superb Solo Guitar performances as well as being a featured performer with premier Flamenco song and dance companies, such as Sol Flamenco and Potaje (directed by Chus Alonso).
 He has collaborated with Francisco Gaona’s stage productions of Romanceros Gitanos, Cante Jondo and Cantares by Federico García Lorca.

-Radio and television credits include interviews by Jose Maria Velasquez in Madrid, Spain, Radio Onda Ribera in Navarra, Spain and Michael Krazny’s “Forum” on KQED Public Radio in San Francisco.
-Mark’s music is featured on televised programs, including the Discovery Channel’s “Bizarre Foods with Andrew Zimmern” (in the “Spain” and “Morocco” episodes).
+Radio and television credits include interviews by Jose Maria Velasquez in Madrid, Spain; Radio Onda Ribera in Navarra, Spain and Michael Krazny’s “Forum” on KQED Public Radio in San Francisco.
+Mark’s music is spotlighted on televised programs, including the Discovery Channel’s “Bizarre Foods with Andrew Zimmern” (in the “Spain” and “Morocco” episodes) and NBC’s “The Brave” (Episode 6, The Seville Defection, featured “Maite”, an original Rumba composition).

 Concert venues include the Cowell Theater (San Francisco), La Peña Cultural Center (Berkeley), The Crest Theater (Sacramento), Kuumbwa Jazz Center (Santa Cruz), Jarvis Conservatory (Napa), Sinatra Theater (Lake Tahoe), Hults Center (Eugene, OR) and the Portland Theater (Portland, OR).